 Skip to contents

 Randomly generated unique IDs are used throughout the package, created by rand_names().
 If random strings are required that may not clash with a set of existing values, this can be guaranteed by passing them as old_names.
-The set of allowed characters can be controlled via chars and non-random pre- and suffixes may be specified as prefix/suffix arguments, while uniqueness is guaranteed including pre- and suffixes.
+A blockr_option() rand_id can be set to swap out the function responsible for ID generation.

 Usage